yig/graphics101-pipeline/README.md

     from [-1,1], while colors range from [0,1], so each normal component is stored in the texture as `0.5*(n+1)`.
 Convert the color stored in the normalmap texture back to a normal via `2*color-1`.
     This normal is in object-space.
 Convert it to eye-space using `uNormalMatrix` and then use it instead of `fNormal` to read from the MatCap.

+    * **(bonus 3 points)** Make your own MatCap!
+You can make a toon shader MatCap by taking a screenshot of a toon-shaded sphere.
+You can also make much cooler stuff.
+Have fun with this.

 4. **(10 points)** Be creative!
 Create a time-varying artistic shader of your own design.
 Make use of the uniform `uTime`, which stores the seconds